LichFactory-Games/lichfactory/docs/Erspace-Almanac/Ermis/Gazetteer/Astryth.md

 Astryth is governed by the Council of Three - the Chancellor, High Arkanist, and High Inquisitor.
 These are appointed by the leaders of House Tethys and Xeryth, after several rounds of voting by the other houses and the lower Ward Demos.
 The Council oversees the bureaucracy, city guard, taxes, laws, and foreign relations.
 They strive to balance the interests of the four wards.

 ## Surviving in the City

 New arrivals should secure lodging in an inn or boarding house, then seek work through markets, guilds, or temples.
 The lower quarters offer cheaper housing but more dangerous streets, so go armed and be cautious at night.
 Beware pickpockets in the bazaar crowds.
+The laws of the city are many, and can be complex for newcomers.
+Punishment of infraction can also be quite harsh.
+At the minimum newcomers to the city often find themselves quickly facing the choice between payment of a fine and spending a night in one of the city jails.

+Magic and technology are also strictly regulated.
+While many occupants of the city have some sort of magic ability, typically the public use of magic more significant than a cantrip is frowned upon unless one is a clear member of the Arkane order or another municipally-sanctioned organization.
+This is also true of technology, especially anything that seems like it could be used as a weapon (e.g. absolutely no open display of firearms).
+Violations of these rules will lead to swift fine and punishment by the Watch.

 ## Wards of Astryth